Gateau Frais Cupcakes, Or Fresh Cake Cupcakes

 If you ever pass by a Rouse's Supermarket, do yourself a favor and stop in for their Gentilly cake or cupcakes.
 A real treat!
-Here is a glary picture of some of their lovely creations.
-I dropped in for a visit to the Lafayette store last time I was home because I just had to see what all the fuss was about.
+Here is a glairy picture of some of their lovely creations.
+I dropped in to the Lafayette store last time I was home because I just had to see what all the fuss was about.
 The fuss about those delicious cakes and cupcakes.

-After strolling about the patisseries some more I quickly gave in to the temptation of the Gentilly cupcakes that my sister raved about.
-It was their beauty that lured me to them and sure enough, they tasted as good as they looked.
-Wished I had taken a photo before they were all gone, but here's their website www.rouses.com that shows their Gentilly cake.
+After strolling about the patisseries some more, I quickly gave in to the temptation of the Gentilly cupcakes that my sister raved about.
+It was their beauty that lured me to them, and sure enough, they tasted as good as they looked.
+Wished I had taken a photo before they were all gone, but here's their website, www.rouses.com, which shows their Gentilly cake.
 The cupcakes are just a mini version of them.

 The Gateau Frais Cake